-There were no termination benefits or exit packages paid in 2020/21.
-See table below:
+There were no termination benefits or exit packages paid in 2021/22 and 2020/21.

 45. PENSIONS

 Participation in Pension Schemes

 As part of the terms and conditions of employment of its officers, the Council makes contributions towards the cost of post-employment benefits.
 Although these benefits will not actually be payable until employees retire, the Council has a commitment to make the payments (for those benefits) and to disclose them at the time that employees earn their future entitlement.